Rotational Effects on Neutrino Emission in Core-collapse Supernovae: Results

-where the coefficients for $A'$, $B'$, and $C'$ are in Table \ref{tab:coeffs}.
-Note, this expression contains contains neutrino observables assuming a distance of $10$ kpc.
+Note that this planar expression contains neutrino observables assuming a distance of $10$ kpc.
 We are interested in extracting distance information.
 To accomplish this, we apply the conservation of number flux,

 which states the number of neutrinos observed ($N_i$) should scale with a given distance squared $D^2$.
 Applying Equation (\ref{eqn:flux}) to Equation (\ref{eqn:planar10}) gives,

 This expression contains three powerful pieces of information: \begin{enumerate} \item The functional form of Equation (\ref{eqn:planar}) connects expected counts to GW frequencies---containing the dependence of neutrino counts on compactness at low $\Omega_0$ and the influence of rotation at high $\Omega_0$, \item GW frequencies do not change as a function of distance, \item Neutrino counts---a measured flux---drop as $1/D^2$. \end{enumerate} Combined, these three features can be used to extract the distance to the source from multimessenger observables alone.
 Although the coefficients are modified, the planar structure of the fit is preserved for NMO and IMO cases.